POLICY TITLE: ELECTRONIC COMMUNICATION POLICY

 This policy applies to all students, faculty, and staff of the Community College of Rhode Island.
 These users are responsible for reading, understanding and complying with this policy.

-Questions regarding this policy or the application of this policy to a specific situation should be referred to the Executive Director & Chief Information Officer, Information Technology.
+Questions regarding this policy or the application of this policy to a specific situation should be referred to the Executive Director & Chief Information Officer (Interim), Information Technology.
 Changes to this policy will be authorized by the approval of the CCRI Institutional Technology Advisory Committee and the President’s Council.